Final Fantasy IX Review for The Sony PlayStation 1

 We get to see Vivi, the young black mage (who happens to be the most sympathetic character in the Final Fantasy series), learn hard truths while growing stronger and more confident in himself, and we see how his friendship with Steiner, the bumbling idiot knight who’s honestly trying his best, empowers both of them.
 Every single character, from the dramatic lone wolf Amarant to whatever the hell the giant pink Quina is supposed to be, has a moment where they expand out of the trope they were modeled from in some small way.
-The story also stays more or less comprehensible in its final acts (with the much cited exception of the last boss), which also works to set it apart from FF VII and FF VIII.
+The story also stays more or less comprehensible in its final acts (with the much cited exception to the last boss), which also works to set it apart from Final Fantasy VII and Final Fantasy VIII.

 For starters, this is still a pretty easy game to look at; that a solid art direction (in this case, a mishmash of medieval fantasy and steampunk) can keep a game playable over a decade after it’s released.
 The world is vibrant and full of life, and all of its inhabitants have a distinct look and feel that makes it that much easier to invest in them.
-The game occasionally looks muddy, but it never slows the player down, and these moments are overshadowed by some of the incredible scenes the artists have dreamt up.
-Take a look at some of the pre-rendered backdrops.
+The game occasionally looks muddy, but it never slows the player down, and these moments are overshadowed by some incredible scenes the artists have dreamt up.

 The Sound Track: